huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Next, you'll need to list the motors for each arm, including their name, index, and model.
 Initially, each motor is assigned the factory default index `1`.
 Since each motor requires a unique index to function correctly when connected in a chain on a common bus, you'll need to assign different indices.
 It's recommended to use an ascending index order, starting from `1` (e.g., `1, 2, 3, 4, 5, 6`).
 These indices will be saved in the persistent memory of each motor during the first connection.

-Here's how you can instantiate the Koch leader and follower arms.
+To assign indices to the motors, run this code in an interactive Python session.
 Replace the `port` values with the ones you identified earlier:
 ```python
 from lerobot.common.robot_devices.motors.dynamixel import DynamixelMotorsBus